 Why is PD-MitoQUANT important?

 New, more effective treatments are urgently needed for the more than one million people living with Parkinson’s in Europe today.
-While there are symptomatic therapies available for this condition, they do not improve all symptoms, nor do they slow or prevent disease progression over time, and long-term treatment is associated with adverse side effects.
+While there are lots of different treatments which help improve some of the symptoms of this condition, they do not improve all symptoms, nor do they slow or prevent disease progression over time, and long-term drug treatment can cause harmful side effects.

 Research has considerably advanced our understanding of neurodegenerative diseases, like Parkinson’s, but better understanding and improved pre-clinical tools are needed to develop better therapies.
-Mitochondria are the ‘powerhouses’ of the cell, but also contribute to cell death and neurodegeneration when malfunctioning.
-There is considerable evidence that mitochondrial dysfunction is involved in Parkinson’s, but no efficacious treatments have been developed based on this knowledge.
+Mitochondria are the ‘powerhouses’ of the cell, but also contribute to cell death and neurodegeneration when they malfunction.
+There is considerable evidence that mitochondrial dysfunction is involved in Parkinson’s, but no effective treatments have been developed based on this knowledge.

 What will PD-MitoQUANT achieve?

-Together, the multidisciplinary team will identify signatures of progressive mitochondrial dysfunction in Parkinson’s and identify novel targets for new drugs for Parkinson’s and other neurodegenerative diseases.
+The team uses innovative computational, cellular and in vivo models to identify the signatures of progressive mitochondrial dysfunction in Parkinson’s.
+This, in turn, will identify novel targets for new treatments for this condition and other neurodegenerative diseases.

-The team will also develop better models for studying Parkinson’s, building on their existing expertise in cellular and in vivo models, and applying cutting edge technologies, such as super-resolution imaging, innovative microfluidics and 3D ‘Organ-on-a-Chip’ (OrganoPlate®).
+PD-MitoQUANT develops better models for studying Parkinson’s and builds on their existing expertise in cellular and in vivo models by applying cutting edge technologies, such as super-resolution imaging, innovative microfluidics and 3D ‘Organ-on-a-Chip’ (OrganoPlate®).